BUEB Main page

 • Questions regarding application process

-• Learning Agreement/ OLA,
+• Learning Agreement/OLA

-Once you have arrived to BUEB:
+Once you arrived to BUEB:

-• Questions related to registration and semester log-ins,
+• Questions related to registration and semester log-ins

-• Information on legal and institutional rules affecting student status,
+• Information on legal and institutional rules affecting student status

-• Issuance of certificates related to student legal relations, certificates related to public administration bodies, and other certificates,
+• Issuance of certificates related to student legal relations, certificates related to public administration bodies, and other certificates

-• Issues related to admission, course admission and examination,
+• Issues related to admission, course admission and examination

 • Advising on study matters, advancing studies,

-• Issuance of student ID cards, validation stickers and administration of temporary student ID cards,
+• Issuance of student ID cards, validation stickers and administration of temporary student ID cards

 • Assistance in solving technical and other problems related to the Neptun, Modulo, Coospace, and Moodle study systems